Joe Crispin is the founder of Crispin Basketball. Joe’s vision created our overall development philosophy and programs.

-He enjoyed an extensive and successful playing career and is currently the Head Men’s Basketball Coach at Rowan University.
+He enjoyed an extensive and successful playing career and is currently the Assistant Men’s Basketball Coach at Penn State University.

 In High School, he led Pitman High School to the Sectional Finals three years in an row and the 1997 State Championship.
 During his 1997 campaign, he averaged over 32 points per game, scoring over 50 three times.
 He was an All-south Jersey selection three years in a row, an All-State Group 1 first team selection for two seasons, and an All-State, All-Group 1st Team selection his senior year.
 He finished his career with 2,654 points.